SuleimanFarah/sunpy/Roadmap.md

 ## Release 0.7

 * FIDO - Unified downloader.
  - Unifies acquisition of data.
+A requirement for the Lightcurve factory.
 * Lightcurve factory.
  - Improved support for existing and well-used SunPy datatype.
 * Full support for Python 3.x